axolotlsAxolotl Cloudy Water Fix: Diagnose the Cause, Apply the Right Correction, Prevent...

 A cycled tank can lose its bacterial colony suddenly.
 Common causes include:

-- Power outage lasting more than 2 hours: Nitrifying bacteria in the filter media require oxygenated water flow.
+• Power outage lasting several hours.
+Nitrifying bacteria in the filter media require oxygenated water flow.
 Without power, the filter stagnates, dissolved oxygen in the media drops, and bacteria begin dying within hours.

-- Deep substrate cleaning: Vacuuming the entire substrate thoroughly in a single session removes a significant portion of the nitrifying bacteria that colonize substrate surfaces.
+• Deep substrate cleaning.
+Vacuuming the entire substrate thoroughly in a single session removes a significant portion of the nitrifying bacteria that colonize substrate surfaces.
 Clean no more than one-third to one-half of the substrate per session and rotate sections.
-The substrate guide covers safe cleaning technique.

 Overfeeding